 Stovetop pressure cookers have come a long way in recent decades.
 Many a budding cook's childhood nightmares come from the unstable models of yore, with terrifying tales of pot roast on the ceiling and death from flying lids narrowly averted.
 But that was then, this is now.
 Today's stovetop pressure cookers are almost as safe as electric models, with numerous built-in safeguards to keep you from accidentally removing the lid before the pressure is equalized -- or that keep the pressure cooker from even working unless it's properly assembled and locked.

-The benefit of stovetop pressure cookers over electric is that they reach a higher pressure, so they cook slightly faster.
-However, unlike electric pressure cookers, stovetop pressure cookers need some hands on attention: you have to watch for the pressure to come up and then lower the heat, or remove the cooker completely from the heat.
+The benefit of stovetop pressure cookers over electric models is that they reach a higher pressure, so they cook slightly faster.
+However, unlike electric pressure cookers, stovetop pressure cookers need some hands on attention: You have to watch for the pressure to come up and then lower the heat, or remove the cooker completely from the heat.
 If you prefer a more hands-off approach so you can multitask or to free up a burner on your stove, see our discussion of the best electric pressure cookers elsewhere in this report.

 Convenient features set our Best Reviewed model, the Fagor Duo 8-Quart Stainless-Steel Pressure Cooker (Est. $110) apart from the rest of the pack in this category.
 The Fagor Duo is roomier than the standard 6-quart size, which makes it easier to cook whole chickens or larger cuts of meat.
 However, if you need a smaller -- or even larger -- capacity, this pressure cooker is also available in 4, 6 and 10 quart sizes, and those get equally glowing reviews.
 Features include two pressure settings, a quick-release valve and an ergonomic handle.
 It also includes a steamer basket.
 This unit is equipped with all the safety features found in more expensive models: a secure lid that locks in place and a pop-up indicator that alerts you when the optimal cooking pressure is reached.